On path-cycle decompositions of triangle-free graphs: Proof of the main results

 \subsection{Hanging-square graphs do not have 4-pc decompositions}

-In this section we complete the proof of Theorem~\ref{theo:main}.
-More precisely, we show the following result. { \begin{proposition} If $H$ is a hanging-square graph, then $H$ does not have a 4-pc~decomposition. \end{proposition}} \begin{proof} Let $H$ be a minimum counterexample to the statement.
+In this section we complete the proof of Theorem~\ref{theo:main}. { \begin{proposition} If $H$ is a hanging-square graph, then $H$ does not have a 4-pc~decomposition. \end{proposition}} \begin{proof} Let $H$ be a minimum counterexample to the statement.
 Let $T_H$ denote the skeleton of~$H$ and $\mathcal{B}_i$ denote the set of (maximal) $i$-bunches of squares of $H$ for $i \in \{1,2\}$ (see Definition~\ref{def:h-sss}).
 Let $\mathcal{D}$ be a $4$-pc~decomposition of $H$.
 Clearly, $|E(H)|>3$.

 We note that if $\mathcal{D}$ contains a cycle $C$, then $\mathcal{D}\setminus\{C\}$ is a $4$-pc~decomposition of $H-E(C)$, which is a hanging-square graph, a contradiction to the minimality of $H$.
 Thus, we assume that $\mathcal{D}$ consists only of paths.